 You’ve seen so many images of gorgeous receptions — elaborate centerpieces dripping with gardenias, orchids and crystals, a dance floor awash in colored lights, tablescapes bursting with color.
 The vision is priceless, but it comes at a price.
 Perhaps a steep one.

-According to theweddingreport.com, the national per-wedding average spent on all tables’ centerpiece vases and florals is $653.
+According to theweddingreport.com, the national per-wedding average spent on all tables’ centerpiece vases and florals is $700.
 That’s the average cost, including smaller weddings and weddings in areas with lower costs.
-In New York City, centerpiece vases, flowers and greenery can range from $623 to $1,660 and up.
+In New York City, centerpiece vases, flowers and greenery can range from $650 to $1,700 and up.
 Since some centerpieces can cost $350 apiece, that would add up to $7,000 for centerpieces alone on 20 guest tables.
-When it comes to additional décor, such as chandeliers, fabric swags, garlands and the like, the national average is $287, but we heard from one upstate New York bride whose fabric costs alone soared above $5,000!
+When it comes to additional décor, such as chandeliers, fabric swags, garlands and the like, the national average hovers at around $300 — we heard from one upstate New York bride whose fabric costs alone soared above $5,000!

 Don’t let those heart-thumping numbers dash your dreams for an elegantly decorated reception.
 We have the top experts’ secrets for planning your décor on a budget, including getting some wedding décor freebies.